Java and messaging

 Analysts, application developers or project leaders who are interested in Java EE and messaging.

-Some familiarity with the web services concepts (see course SOA & web services concepts) and the Java distributed environment (see course Java EE: building web applications with servlets & JSPs) are required.
+Some familiarity with the web services concepts (see course Distributed applications: APIs and web services) and the Java distributed environment (see course Java EE: building web applications with servlets & JSPs) are required.

 - Messaging and Message-Oriented-Middleware